rademacher-p/stats-learn/Documentation/journal/disc_notes.md

 *Redo discrete predict_N with leg N=4000*
-*Redo continuous bayes fig HI-FI*

 # Notes
-- Include an a0 legend fig to show gaussian?
 - SE_predict_leg_T
   - Coarse has low variance, low bias relative to thetacd, but high disc bias.
 Fine has high bias relative to thetacd because of insufficient data, but low disc bias.
 Middle optimizes the trade-off.
-  - *move alpha from legend to title*

 - SE_predict_leg_N_t4_v2
   - Convergence to thetacd (no related bias), no variance, but disc bias remains.
 Contrast with discrete-domain consistency plot.